-- 10BASE-T, 100BASE-TX, and 1000BASE-T twisted pair Ethernet service - VoIP (voice over internet protocol) - Firewire (1394b-S100) service over twisted pair cabling - Analog telephone service - Wiremap for any application - 75 $\Omega$ coaxial applications, such as cable television shown in Table 2 and comparing the results to the selected application's requirements.
+- 10BASE-T, 100BASE-TX, and 1000BASE-T twisted pair Ethernet service - VoIP (voice over internet protocol) - Firewire (1394b-S100) service over twisted pair cabling - Analog telephone service - Wiremap for any application - 75 Ω coaxial applications, such as cable television

 Qualification differs from the certification done by testers such as the Fluke Networks DTX CableAnalyzer.
 Certification involves testing against an industry standard and a test limit (Category 6 and TIA Cat 6 Permanent Link, for example).
 The cabling must perform within limits from 1 MHz to the highest frequency defined by standard.